bertelmonster2k/photoncloud.github.com/_posts/Reference/2012-05-15-WhatsInPhoton3.md

     -   The Params property of classes EventData, OperationRequest and OperatioResponse has been substituted wth the new property 'Parameters'.
 This dictionary's keys are now of type byte.
-    -   The property EventData.EventCode has been renamed to 'Code' ant its type was changed to byte.
+    -   The property EventData.EventCode has been renamed to 'Code' and its type was changed to byte.
     -   The type of the properties OperationRequest.OperationCode and OperationResponse.OperationCode has been changed to byte.